Hyperbolicity and uniformly Lipschitz affine actions on subspaces of $L^1$

 \section{{\bf Introduction}}

-This paper is a follow-up to \cite{Ver}, where we constructed proper affine uniformly Lipschitz actions on subspaces of $L^1$ for groups acting properly on products of quasi-trees.
-Examples of such groups are given by residually finite hyperbolic groups.
+This paper is a follow-up to \cite{Ver}, where we constructed proper affine uniformly Lipschitz actions on subspaces of $L^1$ for certain classes of groups, including residually finite hyperbolic groups.
 One of the goals of the present work is to remove the residual finiteness hypothesis from this result.

 Let $\Gamma$ be a countable group and let $E$ be a Banach space.
 We denote by $\mathcal{B}(E)$ the algebra of bounded operators on $E$.
 An affine action of $\Gamma$ on $E$ is given by a representation $\pi:\Gamma\to\mathcal{B}(E)$ and a map $b:\Gamma\to E$ satisfying the cocycle identity: